 The Steven Caras Dance Photography Collection contains more than 120,000 photographs of the dance world’s most celebrated icons and institutions including Last Bow, George Balanchine’s final curtain call with New York City Ballet.

-Spanning forty years, this photographic documentation encompasses what is considered the most important period in the history of dance in America.
+Spanning over forty years, this photographic documentation encompasses what is considered the most important period in the history of dance in America.
 Images from The Collection and the rich narratives accompanying them continue to serve as vital tools for research and educational purposes, simultaneously stimulating greater interest in the art of dance and the exceptional individuals who have brought it to life.

 His body of work is the creation of an artist who was mentored as both a photographer and a dancer by 20th Century genius George Balanchine, further distinguishing it as a canon of rare significance.

 “Steven Caras, having danced himself, has an intuitive feel for dancers and the way they move.
 This understanding is evident in his photography — he captures the outer workings of the body while revealing glimpses of the dancer’s inner life.” – Mikhail Baryshnikov, Artistic Director, Baryshnikov Art Center

 “Photographs by Steven Caras possess the true photographer’s gift that Lincoln Kirstein described as, ‘suggesting previous and subsequent motion.’
 Steven does not aggrandize his dancers.
 Here are not glamorized creatures performing but human beings dancing.
 Closer viewing reveals an unsuspected diversity of subject: Sometimes it’s dancing, sometimes it’s theater, and sometimes it’s life.”- Merrill Brockway, Founder/Producer, Dance In America, Public Broadcasting Service